Stephen Jones (milliner): Millinery career

 Jones designed a line of hats for Fiorucci in 1979.
-In 1980, Blitz's owner Steve Strange provided financial backing for Jones' first millinery salon, which opened nearby in the basement of the trendy store PX, Endell Street, Covent Garden on 1 October.
+In 1980, Blitz's club host Steve Strange provided backing for Jones' first millinery salon, which opened nearby in the basement of the trendy store PX, Endell Street, Covent Garden on 1 October.
 It was an instant success, with Jones commenting in 2008: "Overnight, I had a business".
-On New Year's Eve 1980, Jones had his head shaved by drunk friends, leading him to discover that without hair, his head was a perfect woman's stock size, and that he could become his own fit model, developing all his ideas and designs upon himself.

-1982 saw Jones' first Paris fashion show and his first televised show (for the BBC's Riverside) By this point, he was able to count Diana, Princess of Wales as a regular customer, in addition to his clients from Blitz, and had a hat commissioned by the Victoria & Albert Museum for their newly refurbished Costume Court.
-This was the beginning of Jones' long and fruitful relationship with the V&A, culminating in the Hats: An Anthology exhibition of 2009 that he co-curated with Oriole Cullen.
+1982 saw Jones' first Paris fashion show with Steve Strange at Le Palace and his first televised show (for the BBC's Riverside) By this point, he was able to count Diana, Princess of Wales as a regular customer, in addition to his clients from Blitz, and had a hat acquired by the Victoria & Albert Museum for their newly refurbished Costume Court.
+This was the beginning of Jones' long and fruitful relationship with the V&A, culminating in the Hats: An Anthology by Stephen Jones exhibition of 2009 that he co-curated with Oriole Cullen.
 One of his hats appeared on the December 1982 cover of Tatler, the first time his work had featured on a magazine cover; the hat is now in the V&A.

-Jones relocated his studio to Lexington Street in 1984.
+Jones relocated his studio to Lexington Street, Soho in 1984.
 That year, Jean Paul Gaultier invited him to Paris to make hats for his show, his first designs for a Paris couturier, and he also made hats for Thierry Mugler.
 After their second show together, Gaultier ensured that Jones received full credit for his hats, therefore ensuring that the Paris fashion world was made aware of his work.
 In 1984 he also sold his first designs to a department store, Bloomingdale's in New York.

 Jones was appointed Officer of the Order of the British Empire (OBE) in the 2010 New Year Honours.